Introduction to CCCT Committees

 Small Business Committee

-Committee Chair: Mr. Alex Chun-Long Chen and Ms. Jessie Chou
+Committee Chair: Mr. Ping Chu and Ms. Jessie Chou

 Committee Overview: The SBN’s mission is to support, inform, and offer networking opportunities to small business owners in Taiwan.